Pece17/IoTBeacon/README.md

 We had trouble getting Xubuntu to boot from the previously created Linux USB stick, but with these steps we got it working eventually

 - Remove LAN (local area network) cable before turning on the server computer
-- Open Legacy Boot Menu with F9 key or other key that works with the particular version
+- Open Legacy Boot Menu with F9 key or other key that works with a particular version
 - Choose Linux USB stick in Legacy Boot Menu

 The terminal gave a prompt "A start job is running for Hold until boot process finishes up" and booting didn't seem to advance